-Hooded seals are champion divers, able to dive longer and deeper than any other Atlantic seal, and second only to the elephant seals (Mirounga spp.) in diving ability.
-Hooded seals can dive for up to an hour to depths exceeding 1,500 m, although they more regularly dive for 15 – 20 minutes to depths of 100 – 600 m (Folkow and Blix 1999, Andersen et al. 2013a).
-Hooded seal pups develop this ability very rapidly, and are able to dive for over 15 minutes at only three weeks of age (Folkow et al. 2010).
-Hooded seals have several adaptations to deep diving, including a very high capacity to store oxygen in blood and muscle tissues (Burns et al. 2007), physiological adaptations to minimize oxygen consumption during diving, and enhanced tolerance of low oxygen levels in the brain (Folkow et al. 2008).
+Hooded seals are champion divers, able to dive longer and deeper than any other Atlantic seal.
+They are second only to elephant seals (Mirounga spp.) in their diving ability.
+Hooded seals can dive for up to an hour and reach depths exceeding 1,500 m, although they more regularly dive for 15 – 20 minutes to depths of 100 – 600 m (Folkow and Blix 1999, Andersen et al. 2013a).
+Hooded seal pups develop this ability very rapidly and are able to dive for over 15 minutes at only three weeks of age (Folkow et al. 2010).
+Hooded seals have several adaptations to deep diving.
+This includes a very high capacity to store oxygen in their blood and muscle tissues (Burns et al. 2007), physiological adaptations to minimize oxygen consumption during diving, and enhanced tolerance of low oxygen levels in the brain (Folkow et al. 2008).

 DIET AND FEEDING

 The squid Gonatus fabricii forms a major part of the diet of Greenland Sea hooded seals in the northern part of their distributional range, particularly during the fall and winter months (Haug et al. 2004, 2007).
 Other major food items for this stock include the pelagic amphipod Parathemisto spp., polar cod (Boreogadus saida), capelin (Mallotus villosus) and sand eel (Ammodytes spp.).
-Hooded seals also make excursions to more southern waters, particularly around the Faroe Islands and the Irminger Sea south of Iceland, and their diet has not been directly observed in these areas.
-However their diving activity in these areas corresponds with the depth distribution of blue whiting (Micromesistius poutassou) and redfish (Sebastes mentella) respectively, which suggests they feed on these species in this part of their range (Folkow and Blix 1995, 1999).
+Hooded seals also make excursions to more southern waters, particularly around the Faroe Islands and the Irminger Sea south of Iceland.
+Although their diet in these areas has not been documented, their diving activity in these areas corresponds with the depth distribution of blue whiting (Micromesistius poutassou) and redfish (Sebastes mentella) respectively, which suggests they feed on these species in this part of their range (Folkow and Blix 1995, 1999).

 Hooded seals have few predators other than humans.
-Polar bears (Ursus maritimus) take mainly pups in some whelping areas, but they are not a major item in their diet.
-Killer whales (Orcinus orca) also hunt hooded seals in some areas, but the extent of this predation is not known (Kovacs 2016).
-The Greenland shark (Somniosus microcephalus), a large, slow moving species common in Arctic waters, may also hunt hooded seals, but while the extent of this predation is also not known, it is likely to be small (LeClerk et al. 2012).
+Polar bears (Ursus maritimus) take mainly pups in some whelping areas, but these do not form a major component of their diet.
+Killer whales (Orcinus orca) hunt hooded seals in some areas, but the extent of this predation is not known (Kovacs 2016).
+The Greenland shark (Somniosus microcephalus), a large, slow moving species common in Arctic waters, may also hunt hooded seals, but while the extent of this predation is not known, it is likely to be small (LeClerk et al. 2012).

 Distribution and Habitat

-Hooded seals are fast swimmers and capable divers, and may haul out of the water very infrequently except during the whelping and moulting periods (Folkow et al. 1996, Andersen et al. 2013b).
-While they occupy specific and spatially constrained whelping and moulting areas at specific times of the year, their distribution at other periods is quite widespread and variable.
+Hooded seals are fast swimmers and capable divers.
+They haul out of the water infrequently except during the whelping and moulting periods (Folkow et al. 1996, Andersen et al. 2013b).
+While they occupy specific and spatially constrained whelping and moulting areas at certain times of the year, their distribution during other periods is quite widespread and variable.

-Interestingly the Northwest Atlantic hooded seals do not enter the Eastern Canadian Arctic at this time of year (Andersen et al. 2013b).
+Interestingly, Northwest Atlantic hooded seals do not enter the eastern Canadian Arctic at this time of year (Andersen et al. 2013b).
 Seals from this stock moult on thick ice flows off southeast Greenland in July.
-The exact location of the moulting grounds will vary from year to year depending on the availability of suitable ice habitat.
+The exact location of the moulting grounds varies from year to year depending on the availability of suitable ice habitat.
 After moulting, Northwest Atlantic hooded seals again disperse to their feeding grounds, occupying the continental shelf edge off Newfoundland and Labrador, central and western Baffin Bay and Davis Strait, and southwest and southeast Greenland.
-During these periods the seals remain at sea almost continuously, sometimes travelling long distance, but often remaining in certain areas, presumably good feeding grounds, for extended periods (Andersen et al. 2013b).
+During these periods, the seals remain at sea almost continuously, sometimes travelling long distances but often remaining in certain areas (presumably good feeding grounds), for extended periods of time (Andersen et al. 2013b).

 The smaller Greenland Sea stock of hooded seals also has a somewhat more constrained distribution and their migratory pattern is quite different from that of the Northwest Atlantic population.
-Unlike that population, Greenland Sea hooded seals tend to be “based” off the East Greenland coast, near their moulting and whelping areas, from which they make repeated excursions, often lasting one to three months, to distant feeding areas (Folkow et al. 1996).
-Feeding areas include the entire Greenland and Norwegian Seas, particularly to the north of Iceland and Jan Mayen Island, the seas around the Faroe Islands extending as far south as Ireland, and the Irminger Sea south of Iceland.
-These feeding excursions are not coordinated, and a segment of the population is always present off eastern Greenland, with most animals returning there for one to several weeks between excursions (Folkow et al. 1996, 2010).
+Unlike that population, Greenland Sea hooded seals tend to be “based” off the East Greenland coast, near their moulting and whelping areas.
+From here they make repeated excursions (often lasting one to three months) to distant feeding areas (Folkow et al. 1996).
+Feeding areas include the entire Greenland and Norwegian Seas (particularly to the north of Iceland and Jan Mayen Island), the seas around the Faroe Islands extending as far south as Ireland, and the Irminger Sea south of Iceland.
+These feeding excursions are not coordinated and a segment of the population is always present off eastern Greenland, with most animals returning there for one to several weeks between excursions (Folkow et al. 1996, 2010).

-Males, females and juveniles follow roughly the same migratory pattern (Folkow et al. 1996, 2010, Andersen et al. 2013b), but in some years juveniles are found in areas far outside their normal distributional range.
-For example strandings of mainly juvenile hooded seals became increasingly common in the Gulf of Maine in the late 1990’s and early 2000’s (Harris et al. 2001).
-Juvenile hooded seals have been recorded from places as far south as Antigua in the west and the Canary Islands in the east (Mignucci-Giannoni et al. 2002).
+Males, females and juveniles follow roughly the same migratory pattern (Folkow et al. 1996, 2010, Andersen et al. 2013b).
+However, in some years, juveniles are found in areas far beyond their normal distributional range.
+For example, strandings of mainly juvenile hooded seals became increasingly common in the Gulf of Maine in the late 1990s and early 2000s (Harris et al. 2001).
+Juvenile hooded seals have been recorded in places as far south as Antigua in the west and the Canary Islands in the east (Mignucci-Giannoni et al. 2002).
 Most of the juvenile seals found in these areas are emaciated and in poor condition.
-The reasons why juveniles end up so far from their normal range in certain years are not understood, but may be associated with sparse sea ice in some years.
+The reasons why juveniles end up so far from their normal range in certain years is not understood, but may be associated with sparse sea ice in some years.

-To a biologist, a stock is a subpopulation of a species that is largely reproductively isolated from other stocks of the same species.
+To a biologist, a stock is a sub-population of a species that is largely reproductively isolated from others of the same species.
 As a result of this reproductive isolation, stocks can usually be differentiated genetically if they have been isolated for a sufficient length of time.
-Other means of stock differentiation include morphometrics (body size and shape), concentrations of pollutants or rare elements in tissues, behaviour, including vocal dialects, and patterns of seasonal movement.
+Other means of stock differentiation include morphometrics (body size and shape), concentrations of pollutants or rare elements in tissues, behaviour (including vocal dialects), and patterns of seasonal movement.
 A key feature of this concept is that the hunting and possible depletion of one stock should have little or no effect on a neighbouring stock.

-While hooded seals have a continuous distribution that covers most of the northern North Atlantic, they do form discrete, widely separated aggregations for whelping and mating in March, and again for moulting in July.
+While hooded seals have a continuous distribution that covers most of the northern North Atlantic, they do form discrete, widely separated aggregations for whelping and mating in March and for moulting in July.
 It is not known to what degree, if any, there is mixing between these whelping areas, but tag returns suggest that most seals utilize the same breeding areas repeatedly.
-However at other times of the year, the distribution of hooded seals from all areas overlaps, and in fact the moulting areas overlap in some years.
+However, at other times of the year, the distribution of hooded seals from all areas overlaps.
+In some years, the moulting areas may also overlap.

-Despite the lack of evidence for stock separation, continued management of hooded seals as two separate stocks is considered to be a conservative and prudent approach.
-Management as one North Atlantic stock could lead to depletion of one or more stocks if stock structure actually does exist, for example if most harvesting was concentrated in an area occupied by a small stock.
-Satellite tagging data does suggest that the two stocks are separated at most times of the year (Folkow et al. 1996, Andersen et al. 2013b), and harvesting activities are widely separated.
-Moreover, at present, the two putative stocks differ greatly in abundance, trend in abundance and conservation status, with the Greenland Sea stock depleted and decreasing, and the Northwest Atlantic stock stable or increasing, again suggesting that different management approaches are needed for the two stocks.
+Despite the lack of evidence for stock separation, continuing to manage hooded seals as two separate stocks is considered to be a conservative and prudent approach.
+Management as one North Atlantic stock could lead to depletion of one or more stocks if stock structure actually does exist.
+For example, if most of the harvest was concentrated in an area occupied by a small stock.
+Satellite tagging data also suggests that the two stocks are separated at most times of the year (Folkow et al. 1996, Andersen et al. 2013b), and harvesting activities are widely separated.
+Moreover, at present, the two putative stocks differ greatly in abundance, trend in abundance and conservation status, with the Greenland Sea stock depleted and decreasing, and the Northwest Atlantic stock stable or increasing.
+This is further support for the suggestion that different management approaches are needed for the two stocks.

 COUNTING HOODED SEALS

-The total number of hooded seals would be nearly impossible to count directly because the seals are widely distributed across the north Atlantic and Arctic Oceans at most times of the year, where they spend most of their time underwater.
-They do congregate during the whelping and moulting periods, however not all of the population is present at the surface at any one time or place.
-Therefore direct surveys of the whelping grounds, counting seal pups on the ice, are used in combination with population models to estimate the total number of seals.
+The total number of hooded seals would be nearly impossible to count directly because the seals are widely distributed across the North Atlantic and Arctic Oceans at most times of the year and they spend most of their time underwater.
+Although they do congregate during the whelping and moulting periods, not all of the population is present at the surface at any one time or place.
+Therefore direct surveys of the whelping grounds and counting seal pups on the ice are used in combination with population models to estimate the total number of seals.

-Hooded seal surveys use a combination of visual and photographic methods (Salberg et al. 2008).
+Hooded seal surveys use a combination of visual and photographic methods.
 Visual reconnaissance surveys, using helicopters and fixed wing aircraft, are used to locate and map the whelping patches.
 Photographic survey transects are then flown over the patches.
 Pups are counted on the photos by experienced readers, and the counts are verified by repeated readings.
 The pups are classified by “stages” according to their apparent age, from newborn to weaned pup.
-These data are used in combination with information from tagged pups to estimate the proportion of pups that are on the ice, and not in the water, and thus “available” to be seen, at any time.
-The corrected pup density on the photographic transects are applied to the entire survey area using standard strip transect methodology.
+These data are used in combination with information from tagged pups to estimate the proportion of pups that are on the ice, and not in the water, and thus “available” to be seen at any one time.
+The corrected pup density on the photographic transects is applied to the entire survey area using standard strip transect methodology.